 - Cover the mouth and nose.
 Use a tissue to do so when sneezing and coughing, and dispose of the tissue immediately after use.

 - Keep clean hands.
 Regularly wash the hands with soap and water.
 When this is not available, use an alcohol-based sanitizer.
 Find the CDC’s guidelines

 - Try not to touch the eyes, nose, or mouth.
 Wash your hands first to ensure that they are germ-free.

 - Clean and disinfect surfaces.
 This applies to any that people come into contact with, at work, school, or home.

-Research from 2012 indicates that hand hygiene and wearing surgical masks reduced the spread of flu-like symptoms by up to 75% in university dorms.
+Research from 2012 indicates that hand hygiene and wearing surgical masks reduced the spread of flu-like symptoms by up to

 These are prescription medications that can reduce flu severity and complications.
 They may also prevent people from getting the flu.

 The drugs work by fighting the flu virus and preventing it from multiplying in the body.